tbogdala/mindmeld/README.md

 ### Road to Github release:

-1) More models to auto-download with option to supply a URL to a GGUF
-2) When creating a first log, fill in some default settings and use Vox for a default character.
+1) When creating a first log, fill in some default settings and use Vox for a default character.
-3) Setup 'safe' defaults for models when using the auto-download option.
-4) Ensure first-run experience is satisfactory for a first dev version release.
+2) Ensure first-run experience is satisfactory for a first dev version release.
-5) Debug window that shows the prompt and the response data from the llm with a 'copy to clipboard' button.
+3) Debug window that shows the prompt and the response data from the llm with a 'copy to clipboard' button.